Close the gap between what you say, what you do, and what customers experience across every touchpoint, every channel, every interaction.

 The digital product reality and common product congruence failures

-Digital–physical integration and measurement frameworks
+Digital to physical integration and measurement frameworks

-Chapter 4: Service — The Moment of Truth Multiplier
+Chapter 4: Service: The Moment of Truth Multiplier

 Why service makes or breaks congruence: customers at their most vulnerable